Free on-site visit & quote

 The worst possible thing you can do is attack the termites with a can of insect spray as it is pointless and you be wasting precious time.
 You want to get the termites out of the house as quickly as possible before they can drop their wings.

-The flying subterranean termite is very difficult to eradicate and your best plan of attack is one of defence.
-Having your house protected with a termite system and protection barrier. will stop termites from burrowing underground and building a colony.
+The flying subterranean termite is very difficult to treat and your best plan of attack is one of defence.
+Having your house protected with a termite system and protection barrier will help prevent termites from burrowing underground and building a colony.
 Without this protection, termites are able to burrow underground and find a mate.
 Once the queen termite reproduces, she is capable of laying over 30,000 eggs a day.
 At that rate you could have a thriving colony under your house and over the course of one or two weeks, those termites will be in your house, causing mass destruction by silently eating away at your home.

 This nightmare scenario can easily be avoided by taking the necessary precautions and calling a trained pest control expert for an inspection and to install a perimeter termite barrier around your property.